Places to Roam

 Piccadilly Gardens M1 3BG

-The biggest park in the north west, and around a 20-minute drive from Potato Wharf, Heaton Park is home to a wide range of activities and amenities.
+The biggest park in the north west, and around a 20 minute drive from Potato Wharf, Heaton Park is home to a wide range of activities and amenities.
 Give your legs a stretch on one of the park’s walking and running routes – the weekly Parkrun is held here, hire a boat and take in the view as you row around the park, or sit back and relax with coffee and cake at the Lakeside Café.
-There’s also an animal entre that children will love, along with a tramway museum and tram rides.
+There’s also an animal centre that children will love, along with a tramway museum and tram rides.

 Middleton Road, Higher Blackley, Manchester M25 2SW